IOC to start discussions on possible Tokyo 2020 postponement

 “The next four weeks will provide time to see if the global health situation improves, while giving a window of opportunity to look into different scenarios should the dates of the Games need to be changed,” IPC President Andrew Parsons said.

-World Athletics, the global governing body for the sport, said it was ready to work “with the IOC and all sport on an alternative date”.
+World Athletics, the sport’s global governing body, said it was ready to work “with the IOC and all sport on an alternative date”.

 More than 13,000 people have died globally since the coronavirus outbreak began and its epicentre is now in Europe.